 A S-corp is a tax classification that provides personal liability protection and passes income through owners.
-S-corps are not subject to federal income tax and therefore avoid double-taxation and help lower self-employment tax.
+S-corps are not subject to federal income tax and therefore avoid double taxation and help lower self-employment tax.

 In this article, we dive deeper into the subject and explain how an S-corp works to help you decide whether it’s right for your business situation.

-The biggest difference between an S-corp and C-corp is the tax benefits.
+The biggest difference between an S-corp and a C-corp is the tax benefits.
 S-corps are considered a flow-through tax entity, much like an LLC, sole proprietorship, or partnership.
 This means the profits and losses flow through to shareholders’ personal tax returns.

 Due to its tax structure, the earnings of S-corps are taxed when paid out as bonuses (dividends) and salaries.
 Therefore, larger corporations are subject to saving thousands on taxes.

 Filing as a S-corp sounds easy enough, but it’s best to have a qualified person assist you because even the smallest mistake on the paperwork could result in the business being classified as a C-corp.

 Accurate Financials.
 Total Peace of Mind.

 Save time and money on bookkeeping and income taxes with Bench’s experts & software.

 As a corporation, you’re subject to several benefits such as personal liability protection and the ability to provide preferred shares.
 Choosing to file as an S-corp comes with its own set of advantages.

 Because of how they are set up, S-corps avoid double taxation.
 Owners only pay taxes on their personal income tax return.
 This can result in more profits for the business.